csc-training/summerschool/gpu/exercises/fundamentals/06-sycl/03-axpy/Readme.md

 ```
 Then initialize the `x_shared` and `y_shared` using host. **Note** the STL functions will not work.

 The data is first touched on the host which means that the pointers will reside on the host memory.
-When the kernel executed a pagge fault will occured and it will trigger a migration to the device allowing ot execute the kernel on the device.
+When the kernel is executed a page fault will occured and it will trigger a migration to the device allowing ot execute the kernel on the device.
 In this case the `.wait()`  is still needed to be sure that the host code wich will access the results at the end will now be executed before the kernel is completed.

 # SYCL Dependencies with AXPY